coolbutuseless/eventloop/README.md

 -   windows `x11()` device does not support `onIdle` callback and hence this package does not work on windows
--   macOS `x11()` support via [Xquartz](https://www.xquartz.org/) may
+-   macOS `x11()` support is via [Xquartz](https://www.xquartz.org/).
-    slow to a crawl after running for a while.
+    Xquartz may slow to a crawl after running for a while.
 You will need to logout-and-log-back in, or restart your machine to regain full speed.
-This is an R/Xquartz bug, but I’m not sure where exactly.
+This bug may be in Xquartz or how x11() support is implemented in macOS - I’m really not sure.

 ## Installation

+Pre-requisites

+-   Unix-like systems
+    -   R compiled with X11() support
+-   macOS
+    -   XQuartz() installed
+-   windows
+    -   Sorry, but R on windows not support features needed for this package

 ``` r
 # install.package('remotes')